dbdesign-students-spring2024/6-mongodb-analysis-keatwyu03/instructions.md

   - a description of the query
   - the code used to perform it
   - up to the first three results in a preformatted text block (feel free to clip the text in fields to prevent line-wrapping)
-  - describe any insights the analysis shows that may not be obvious to someone just viewing the raw data.
+  - describe any insights the analysis shows t hat may not be obvious to someone just viewing the raw data.

 ## Part 3: Extra credit